A Day in the Life of a SNF Occupational Therapist

 A SNF OT position will make you stretch your comfort zone to achieve the best outcomes for your patient.
 In a facility specifically made to provide care, sometimes the element of independence can be lost.
 This is where occupational therapy’s special skill comes in.
 You will be doing family education, caregiver training, and presenting to the nursing staff.

 You may call an orthotic office to order a brace.
 You will speak to doctors to clarify orders and to advocate for your patients.
 You will collaborate with the social worker to arrange the best discharge.
-You will be dealing with the now (medical instability, pain, ROM) while also thinking about the future (community resources, car transfers, living alone again).
+You will be dealing with the now (medical instability, pain, ROM) while also thinking about the future (community resources, car transfers, and/or living alone again).

 The End of Day

 The afternoon sessions are usually more relaxed.
-All of the business has settled and outside appointments are done.
+All of the day to day business has settled and outside appointments are done.
 You may run into more napping patients at this time and have to work on your coaxing skills to motivate them to do therapy.
 This is when I am finalizing all of my notes and attending to matters with nursing.

-If a new patient is admitted, you can greet yourself and give a brief overview of what to expect.
-Some facilities might want you to complete the evaluation that same day.
-This can be difficult for a number of reasons, but it does give you a head start on their program.
+If a new patient is admitted, you can greet them yourself and give a brief overview of what to expect.
+Some facilities might even want you to complete the evaluation that same day.
+This can be difficult for a number of reasons, but it does give you a head start on their therapy program.
 If any major information from their file is missing, play it safe and avoid heavy activity the first day.
 You can always edit their goals on the next progress note.